rkweehinzmann/user-documentation/docs/backendconfig/index.md

   _format_: comma separated list of strings.
 Leading and trailing spaces are trimmed.

 - CREATE\_DATASET\_GROUPS:
   list of non admin groups that are allowed to create datasets without pid.
 The pid is assigned by the system.
-If set to "all", all users can create a dataset belonging to any of the groups they belong to.
+If set to "#all", all users can create a dataset belonging to any of the groups they belong to.
   _default_: "#all"
   _format_: comma separated list of strings.
 Leading and trailing spaces are trimmed.